slaviboy/GraphicsKotlin/README.md

 ```

 ### How to use
 Creating object from the supported classes is the same way as those from 'android.graphics' package.
-Visit the official documentation on the android site to see suported methods and their use [PointF](https://developer.android.com/reference/android/graphics/PointF), [RectF](https://developer.android.com/reference/android/graphics/RectF), [Matrix](https://developer.android.com/reference/android/graphics/Matrix)
+Visit the official documentation on the android site to see supported methods and their use [PointF](https://developer.android.com/reference/android/graphics/PointF), [RectF](https://developer.android.com/reference/android/graphics/RectF), [Matrix](https://developer.android.com/reference/android/graphics/Matrix)
  ```kotlin

 // create point